-Aside from a local couple (not a bad place for a date either), we were the only visitors on a drizzly weekday afternoon, and it was a joy to have the park’s several square kilometres blanketed by lush foliage practically all to ourselves.
-A series of well marked paths make this an optimal hiking destination, although — as we found out — the trails can get muddy in places.
+Aside from a local couple of lovebirds, we were the only visitors on a drizzly weekday afternoon and it was a joy to have the park’s several square kilometres of foliage practically to ourselves.
+A network of well-marked paths make this a peaceful place for a stroll through the forest, and naturalists will appreciate the botanical library and plant museum.

-Flower enthusiasts might be disappointed to find no well groomed gardens bursting with colour, but a smattering of rare plants and trees that are cared for by a local conservationist group may be seen near the front gates, each marked on a sign by its Thai and Latin biological name.
+The park's many rare plants and trees are cared for by a local conservationist group and can be seen near the front gates, each marked on a sign by its Thai and Latin ecological names.

-For the real fun, however, keep following the signs for “canopy walk” as they lead you deeper into the jungle.
-Seemingly out of nowhere, the first of six red steel “canopy stations” appears.
-When you get there, leave your acrophobia behind, and start the climb.
+But for the real fun, follow signs for “canopy walk” as they lead you deeper into the jungle.
+Seemingly out of nowhere, the first of six red steel “canopy stations” appears like the gate to a hidden treehouse village.
+Leave your acrophobia behind and start the climb.

-Constructed in 2003, the five narrow walkways are connected by observation towers with staircases that each lead higher than the last.
-The first walkway is only 10 metres off the ground, but further on they descend up to 18 metres — high enough to spot bats and flying squirrels in the treetops.
+Constructed in 2003, the five narrow suspension bridges are connected by observation towers with staircases that each lead higher than the last.
+The first walkway is only 10 metres off the ground, but further on they ascend to 18 metres -- high enough to spot bats and birds in the treetops.

 While the walkways seemed sturdy and have some (albeit low standing) handrails, traversing them can be a tad unnerving, especially if they’re wet.
 Keep a close eye on small children—and remember, selfies can be lethal.